Abitibi River

 Abitibi is an Algonquin word meaning "halfway water", derived from abitah, which may be translated as "middle" or "halfway", and nipi, "water".
 Originally used by the French to designate a band of Algonquin Indians who lived near the lake, the name was descriptive of their location halfway between the trading posts on the Hudson Bay and those on the Ottawa River.

 The river was an important fur trading route for the Hudson's Bay Company.
-Formerly, pulp and paper, centered on the town of Iroquois Falls, was an important industry in the heavily forested region through which it flows.
+From 1914 Until 2014, pulp and paper, centered in the town of Iroquois Falls, was an important industry in the heavily forested region through which it flows.
 The region also supports tourism and gold mining.

 The Abitibi Canyon Generating Station is located on the river at Abitibi Canyon.
 The experience of surveying the river for the purposes of building this plant was the inspiration for folk singer Wade Hemsworth's "The Black Fly Song".

 Geography

 Description of river course (in downstream order):